StudentAffairsUWM/Laravel-Shibboleth-Service-Provider/README.md

 You will need to configure your .htaccess with whatever your setup involves.
 By default I have included a .htaccess in the src directory that will allow both shibboleth and non shibboleth users to view the application.
 Place it in your public folder if this behavior will work for your application.

+In the Config/Package/Saitswebuwm/Shibboleth/Shibboleth.php file you will need to change the  following two lines to point to your servers idp.
+<pre><code>'idp_login' => 'your.idp.login',
+'idp_logout' => 'your.idp.logout',</code></pre>

 For more info on the setup see the wiki section of this repository.